mousewanderer/mousewanderer/README.md

 - 👋 Hi, I’m @mousewanderer
 - 👀 I’m looking to forward to meet people who are interested in coding and robotics
-- 🌱 I’m currently learning data structures and algorithms
+- 🌱 I’m currently learning Introductionn to Hardware

-- 🌱 Aiming to learn typescript
-- 🌱 Aiming to learn Ardiuno stuff
+- 💀 Currently on Villain Arc

 Achievements
 - ✨ Manage to have 3 python related certificates in Kaggle
-- ✨ I learned the fundamentals of C#, SQL and C++.
+- ✨ I learned the fundamentals of C#, SQL and C++
-- ✨ Able to do simple Frontend Webdevelopment

 Competetion based achivement
-🏆1st place in Divison level in research studies
+🏆1st place in Divison level in Research studies
 🏆3rd place in Divison level in Technical drafting